Do you have a question you would like answered?

-Each week I take a question that you ask and answer it from the Scripture.
 Your question could be something about quiet times, a problem you or someone you know is struggling with, a marriage question, church, theology or a question about something you’ve often wondered about.
-Whatever it is, I’ll take your question and explain what the Bible teaches and give suggestions to address your concern and situation.
+Whatever it is, I’ll try to answer your question to the best of my abilities, based on what the Bible teaches and give suggestions to address your concern and situation.

-There are two ways you can ask a question – Record a voice message or type your question in.
+There are two ways to ask a question – Record a voice message or type your question in.

 Make a recording of your question